cohere-ai/htn-2025-techtalk/README.md

 ## Hack The North 2025
 By Eugene Cho

-This repo serves a compliment to the workshop slides, containing demo code (warning it was vibe coded! use at your own risk!).
+This repo serves a compliment to the workshop slides (see slides.pdf), containing demo code (warning it was vibe coded! use at your own risk!).

 ## Setup